katcipis/sophia/notes/books/better-angels.md

 evaluations they presented bad evaluations for the rubbish paper, but peer pressure made them agree publicly that the paper was good.

-The most astonishing is that when on a variation of the experiment one of the participants wrote a bad evaluation for the rubbish paper, every other participant wrote a bad evaluation about his evaluation.
-So not even they where confirming that the rubbish paper was good, but they were bashing on people that said that it wasn't.
+The most astonishing is that on a variation of the experiment one of the participants wrote a bad evaluation for the rubbish paper and every other participant wrote a bad evaluation about his evaluation.
+So not even they where confirming that the rubbish paper was good, but they were bashing on people that said that it wasn't because they where not part of the majority, the social norm.

 Of course this is a very simple and harmless experiment, but the idea was to try to understand how something as bizarre as the